apache/nuttx-apps/wireless/ieee802154/i8sak/README.txt

         Frame Type      - ACK
         Sequence Number - 0

+The default endpoint address can be configured via Kconfig or set dynamically using the 'set' command.

+Here is how to set the endpoint short address

+i8 set ep_saddr 0a:00

+When setting the address, it's important to make sure the endpoint addressing mode is configured the way you want: Use 's' for short addressing or 'e' for extended

+i8 set ep_addrmode s

 Device B has now successfully associated with device A. If you want to send data from device B to device A, run the following on device B: